ingran/EEPROM/README.md

 **Written by:** _Xabier Garmendia - EA2EGA_. - _Ingran Engineering S.L._.

-Based on the work of:
-David A. Mellis
+Based on the work of: David A. Mellis and Christopher Andrews
-Christopher Andrews

 ### **What is the EEPROM library.**